 The Schengen Visa not only allows travelers to enter Spain but all other countries in the Schengen Area.
 This includes the 4 non-EU countries listed above.

 However, it does not allow entry to the UK or Ireland.
 It also currently cannot be used to enter Romania, Bulgaria, Croatia, or Cyprus, although this is likely to change in the near future.
 If you plan to travel to these countries, you must acquire the appropriate documentation for each.

 There are also plans to introduce a visa waiver for the Schengen Area called the ETIAS Visa Waiver.
-Planned to begin in 2021, this will make entering Spain easier for travelers of many nationalities.
+Planned to begin at the end of 2022, this will make entering Spain easier for travelers of many nationalities.